Who We Are

 There has been a vibrant and active LGBT presence at Ohio University since the 1970s.
 Below is a basic overview of queer events on campus.
-Many of these accomplishments were initiated by students and are realities because of the passion, chutzpah, and resilience of students.
-The LGBT Center is celebrating 16 years as an official part of the university…here’s to another 16 years!
+Many of these accomplishments were initiated by students and are realities because of the passion and resilience of students.

 - 1972 ~ Gay & Lesbian Association (GALA) starts as a group to provide social contact for lesbians, gay men, bisexuals, and for people not yet certain about their emotional and sexual orientation.
-GALA began meeting at United Campus Ministry; 4 decades later the group continues to meet at United Campus Ministry under the new name of Open Doors.
+GALA changed its name to Open Doors in the 90s, and then became Spectrum Plus in 2020.

 - 1979 ~ first workshop on counseling gay people offered at the university (Helping Someone Gay: a growth-oriented model for counseling and psychotherapy with gay people).